yabar-dev/yabar/README.md

 		internal-option1 # block-specific
 		internal-option2 # block-specific
 		internal-option3 # block-specific
+		internal-spacing # takes a true or false value, used to add space pads to prevent uncomfortable numerical values from moving (only useful for monospace fonts!)

 Yabar has a growing set of useful blocks.
 You can try out the sampe config located in `examples/internal1.config`.
 The current blocks are: